MyLadyK/SimpsonsCards/README.md

 - POST `/exchanges` - Create a new offer
 - GET `/exchanges/:id` - Get offer details
 - POST `/exchanges/:offerId/request` - Request an exchange for an offer
-- GET `/exchanges/requests` - View your outgoing requests
+- GET `/exchanges/requests/mine` - View your outgoing requests (add `?includeArchived=true` to see archived)
-- GET `/exchanges/received` - View incoming requests for your offers
-- POST `/exchanges/:offerId/accept/:requestId` - Accept a request
-- POST `/exchanges/:offerId/reject/:requestId` - Reject a request
+- POST `/exchanges/requests/:id/archive` - Archive an accepted or rejected request
-- DELETE `/exchanges/requests/:requestId` - Remove a request (accepted/rejected)

 ### Admin
 - GET `/admin/users` - Get all users